-Stage 1: Information Collection/Restricted Persons/Parties (RPS) Screening, Instrument Selection and Document Preparation
+Stage 1: Information Collection, Restricted Persons/Parties (RPS) Screening, Instrument Selection and Document Preparation

-- The faculty/staff member completes and submits the Information Collection Form (IC Form).The Office of Global Partnerships (OGP) and the respective Global Academic Committee (GAC) representative will then review the form.
+- The responsible faculty/staff member or a delegate completes and submits the Information Collection Form (IC Form).The Office of Global Partnerships (OGP)* and the respective Global Academic Committee (GAC) representative(s) will automatically receive and then review the form.

-Stage 2: Document Review, Clearance, and Signing
+Stage 2: Document Review, Approval, and Signing